FrameworkComputer/linux-docs/disable-accidental-wakeup/readme.md

-## Stop, disable and remove the activate the Disable Accidental Wakeup Script
+## Stop, disable and remove the Disable Accidental Wakeup Script
 (Including the removal of disable-wakeup.service)
 (No reboot is needed, it's ready to go after running this script)